railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 To define a new project, go to the menu :menuselection:`Project --> Project --> Projects`.
 Click :guilabel:`Create` and give your new project a :guilabel:`Project Name`.

-You can put this project into a hierarchy, as a child of a :guilabel:`Parent Analytic Account`, and assign a :guilabel:`Project Manager`.
+You can assign a :guilabel:`Project Manager` and assign your project privacy with :guilabel:`Privacy / Visibility`.

+You can add project Member(s) in `Team` tab.

+The `Other Info` tab displays information about Planned Time and the Time Spent on the project according to the task work completed.
 Enter the general duration by completing :guilabel:`End Date`.

-The `Other Info` tab displays information about Planned Time and the Time Spent on the project according to the task work completed.
+You can put this project into a hierarchy, as a child of a :guilabel:`Parent` Analytic Account

 In case a project takes too long, it can also be escalated to another project.
-This feature is available if you have installed the module :mod:`project_issue`, which can be done by selecting :guilabel:`Issues Tracker` in the :guilabel:`Reconfigure` wizard.
+This feature is available if you have installed the module :mod:`project_issue`, which can be done by selecting :guilabel:`Track issues and bugs` in the :menuselection:`Settings --> Configuration --> Project`.
 In :guilabel:`Project Escalation`, enter the project that will be used for escalated tasks.
-Define a generic :guilabel:`Reply-To Email Address` linked to all automated mails; this allows you to receive replies directly in OpenERP.
 You can also link to a :guilabel:`Working Time` category, which will be used to calculate the Project's time line, i.e. through a Gantt chart.

 The status of a project can take the following values: